 A log component represents information that is related to a specific process.
-Examples for processes are handling insurance claims, using a complex X ray machine, and browsing a website.
-A log shall contain a
+Examples for processes are handling insurance claims, using a complex X-ray machine, and browsing a website.

-- handling insurance claims, using a complex X-ray machine, and browsing a website.
 A log shall contain a (possibly empty) collection of traces followed by a (possibly empty) list of events.
-The order of the events - 29 in this list is important, as it signifies the order in which the events have been observed.
+The order of the events in this list shall be important, as it signifies the order in which the events have been observed.

+(possibly empty) collection of traces followed by a (possibly empty) list of events.
+The order of the events in this list shall be important as it signifies the order in which the events have been observed